-• The former General Manager lived in a house located on the agricultural park grounds, and the Society paid for that dwelling's utilities.
-The former General Manager resigned in May 2021.
-Subsequent to the former General Manager's resignation, another Society employee moved into the residence, and the Society is currently paying for the dwelling's rent and utilities.
-The APA questions whether this should be included as a taxable fringe benefit for both employees.
+As of audit fieldwork in early March 2023, the current Society groundskeeper lives in a house located on the agricultural park grounds, and the Society pays for that dwelling's rent and utilities.
+The APA questions whether this should be included as a taxable fringe benefit for the employee.

-The Internal Revenue Service (IRS) has established a three-part test to determine whether the value of lodging should be excluded.
-IRS Publication 15-B (2022), "Employer's Tax Guide to Fringe Benefits," states the following:
+To start, Internal Revenue Service (IRS) Publication 15-B (2023), "Employer's Tax Guide to Fringe Benefits," states the following: